 Agile is a methodology that has been used in software development for two decades and is now being embraced by other industries.
 It’s an iterative process – which means a project is split into multiple smaller pieces (sprints), with each sprint being worked on in order of priority.
 So, a core minimum viable product can be developed first and each follow up sprint builds and improves off the lessons from the previous sprint.

-This short blog will give you an insight into the seven reasons why we embrace Agile across our whole business, not just our development work, for our clients including Syntegon, Wienerberger, Promega and Coloplast.
+This blog will give you an insight into the seven reasons why we embrace Agile across our whole business, not just our development work, for our clients including Syntegon, Wienerberger, Promega and Coloplast.

 POP’s Customer-First Blueprint®